flathub/flathub/org.swordpuffin.splices/README.md

 # Splices

-A word building game made with GTK4 and Python.
+A small time killing game where you build words with a random set of letters.
+Made with GTK4 and Python.

-The game will be pushed to Flathub soon.

-***UNLESS I GET A REASON TO, THIS GAME WILL ONLY BE AVAILABLE FOR LINUX***

 # How To Play